Agent Task Tutorial¶

 Run:

-This script switches the rollout from single-step generation to the agent loop:
+This script switches the rollout from single-step generation to the generic agent-environment loop:

 actor_rollout_ref.rollout.agent.max_steps=5 \